 Temporarily restricted net assets are those whose uses by the School have been limited by donors primarily for a specific time period or purpose.
 When a donor restriction is met, temporarily restricted net assets are reclassified to unrestricted net assets.
 If a donor restriction is met in the same reporting period in which the contribution is received, the contribution (to the extent that the restrictions have been met) is reported as unrestricted net assets.
-Temporarily restricted net assets as of June 30, 2017, was \$100,000, for the purpose of furthering student achievement.
-There were no temporarily restricted net assets as of June 30, 2016.
+Temporarily restricted net assets as of June 30, 2018 and 2017, was \$125,000 and \$100,000, respectively, for the purpose of furthering student achievement.

 Permanently restricted net assets are those that are restricted by donors to be maintained by the School in perpetuity.
-There were no permanently restricted net assets as of June 30, 2017 and 2016.
+There were no permanently restricted net assets as of June 30, 2018 and 2017.